How To Tie Your Chemo Head Scarves

 If you are looking for hats for cancer patients UK click here to view the full range

-If buying and tying a chemo head scarf is too daunting, try one of our chemo hats which are lovely and soft - a great reprieve from an itchy wig and can be worn day or night.
+If learning how to tie a chemo head scarf is too daunting, try one of our chemo hats which are lovely and soft - a great reprieve from an itchy wig and can be worn day or night.
 We have two different styles of sleep hat on offer, Lucy which is a single layer of jersey cotton, or Kim which features a double layer and is reversible.
 All our chemo headwear is specifically made for cancer patients who have lost their hair and as such, they sit below the natural hairline which gives a much better fit and overall look when worn.